Medieval Serbian law: Roman and Byzantine law

-Law sources
+Customary law

 The greatest part of Serbian medieval law can be studied through the customary law.
 As early as the end of the 12th century written law sources started to appear in the form of: charters, international treaties, codes of law and statutes.
 Among all sources, three of them hold the greatest significance: the Charter of Hilandar, the Nomocanon Zakonopravilo and Dušan's Code, which will be elaborated on below.
 Despite the existence of the written law, customary law has never been completely abandoned, as many customs from that era are performed even today, some to a lesser while others to a greater extent, while some have been incorporated into certain codes.

-Customary law

 Although it is not known for certain whether there had been written legal sources in Serbia until the 12th century, customary law, as one of the sources, can be ascertain.
 Those customs are present even today, some to a lesser while others to a greater extent.
 In Serbia, customary law represents the most important legal source until the late 12th century, because it regulated how people lived.
 As can be guessed from its name, customary law is composed of customs, indicating what typical behaviour was supposed to be like according to unwritten rules traditionally rooted in a life of community or the whole nation.
 Numerous things were regulated by customary law, such as marriages and illicit relations, and customary law was also interwoven into criminal law.
-Marital relationships were regulated by means of customs even after the Christianization.
-One of the marital customs was marriage by abduction and it lasted for centuries.
 In Serbia customary law was in force until the late 19th century, and some instances of its application were noted even in the first half of the 20th century.
-Customary law also included vendetta.
-The Serbs are known to have believed in supernatural beings, such as vampires and werewolves.
-According to that belief, a deceased person could become a vampire within the first 40 days upon their death and commit misdeeds.
-According to common beliefs, such a creature could only be destroyed by thrusting a stake or burning its body.
-A provision from Dušan’s Code made such a procedure illicit and punishable by making a culprit pay a fine called vražda.
-The Church also condemned those magical-religious practices.
 The birth of written law meant that the application of customary law gradually declined in importance, but did not altogether cease to exist.
-All legal relationships not regulated by some written law were still regulated by customary law, while some customs were incorporated into the charters and Dušan’s Code.
+All legal relationships not regulated by some written law were still regulated by customary law, while some customs were incorporated into the charters and Dušan's Code.